5 Things To Know About Evusheld

 As we navigate the pandemic together as a community, the National Multiple Sclerosis Society continues to provide updates regarding COVID-19 vaccines and treatment for people with multiple sclerosis.

-The U.S. Food and Drug Administration (FDA) has authorized Evusheld for use to prevent COVID-19 in individuals 12 years and older.
+The U.S. Food and Drug Administration (FDA) has authorized Evusheld to prevent COVID-19 in individuals 12 years and older.
 Evusheld can be used for those who are not infected with COVID-19 and have not been recently exposed to someone infected with the virus.

 Here are 5 things to know about Evusheld.